pingcap/tidb/docs/design/2020-01-10-shuffle-executor.md

 ## Rationale
 [Window operator](https://dev.mysql.com/doc/refman/8.0/en/window-functions.html) separates data into independent groups by `PARTITION BY` clause, and the independency makes parallel executing possible.

 Shuffle is used to redistributed data: it changes the data property from one distribution to another, to meet the requirements of parallel executing.
-(Also see "shuffle" in [MapReduce](https://en.wikipedia.org/wiki/MapReduce)).
+(See also "shuffle" in [MapReduce](https://en.wikipedia.org/wiki/MapReduce)).

 As to Window operator, it splits and shuffles data into partitions by columns in `PARTITION BY` clause, executes Window functions on partitions in a parallel manner, and finally merges the results.

-As to Sort operator, it splits data into partitions of equal size, executes Sort on each partition parallelly, and finally merges results by [Multi-way Merge Sort](https://en.wikipedia.org/wiki/K-way_merge_algorithm).
+As to Sort operator, it splits data into partitions of equal size, executes Sort executor on each partition parallelly, and finally merges results by [Multi-way Merge Sort](https://en.wikipedia.org/wiki/K-way_merge_algorithm).

 ![shuffle-rationale](imgs/shuffle-rationale.png)